Price Street

-Price Street is a prominent street in Savannah, Georgia, United States.
-Located between Habersham Street to the west and East Broad Street to the east, it runs for about 2.04 miles from East Bay Street in the north to East Victory Drive (U.S. Route 80) in the south.
+Price Street in Savannah, Georgia, United States, is located between Habersham Street to the west and East Broad Street to the east.
+It runs for about 2.04 miles from East Bay Street in the north to East Victory Drive (U.S. Route 80) in the south.
 The street's directional flow is one-way (southbound), with a single lane for motor vehicles and a dedicated lane for cyclists.
 Its northern section passes through the Savannah Historic District, a National Historic Landmark District.
+Rosa Lula Barnes owned a grocery store on Price Street.

+The street was named for Charles Price, one of the city's earliest lawyers.

 Price Street runs beside seven squares.
 From north to south: